Michelle Pfeiffer: Public image

 Pfeiffer has been described as one of the world's most beautiful and talented actresses.
-After being typecast in early roles based on her appearance, she initially struggled to convince directors to take her seriously as an actor, and thus sought out more challenging opportunities.
-Journalists Candice Russell of the Sun-Sentinel and Rachel Syme of The New Yorker observed that, early in her career, critics regularly undermined Pfeiffer's work by focusing on her appearance instead of her acting.
+As a result of being typecast in early roles based on her physical appearance, she sought out more challenging roles, to convince directors to take her seriously as an actor.
+Critics regularly undermined Pfeiffer's work by focusing on her appearance instead of her acting.
+In 1993, the film critic Ty Burr argued that while her "unshowy performances work because they don't call attention to themselves", her attractiveness often prevents her from being seriously considered "one of today's best screen actresses".
+Noted as being a private person, Matthew Jacobs of HuffPost stated that Pfeiffer's aversion to movie stardom allows her to play authentic characters, uncompromised by her own fame.
+Analyzing her public persona for Metrograph, Luke Goodsell said that, unlike her peers, Pfeiffer maintained an elusiveness during the 1990s that made her difficult to categorize.
+She is open about disliking giving press interviews and believes it is not an actor's responsibility to promote their films.
+Vikram Murthi of The Nation believes Pfeiffer's aversion to publicity "has lent her an air of gravitas, of someone who directs a spotlight rather than chases after it".

-Pfeiffer was considered one of the leading sex symbols of the 1980s and 1990s, and several publications dubbed her one of the era's "It girls".
-In 1990, Pfeiffer appeared on the inaugural cover of People magazine's annual "50 Most Beautiful People in the World" issue.
-She has been featured in the "Most Beautiful" issue a record-breaking six times throughout the decade (from 1990 to 1993, and in 1996 and 1999).
+Pfeiffer was one of the defining sex symbols of the 1980s and 1990s and was considered one of the era's "it girls".
+At one point, she was among the world's biggest movie stars.
+In 1990, Pfeiffer appeared on the cover of People magazine's inaugural annual "Most Beautiful People in the World" issue.
+She was featured in the issue a record-breaking six times throughout the decade.
 In 2004, the magazine named her one of the most beautiful women of all time.
-In 2011, the Los Angeles Times Magazine featured her among the "50 Most Beautiful Women in Film".
 In 2020, Vogue Paris listed Pfeiffer as one of the 21 most beautiful American actresses of all time.
 Men's Health ranked Pfeiffer 45th and 67th on their all-time hottest women and sex symbol rankings, respectively.
-Pfeiffer has been famously self-deprecating about her own appearance, at times mocking her trademark features.
-At least two of her films, Stardust (2007) and Chéri (2009), explore beautiful, youth-obsessed women struggling to accept aging, themes Pfeiffer personally identified with.
-According to several plastic surgeons, she possesses some of the most requested celebrity features among clients.
-In 2001, plastic surgeon Stephen R. Marquardt declared Pfeiffer the most beautiful face in Hollywood.
-Nicknamed the "golden ratio", Pfeiffer's face, Marquardt claims, adheres to a mathematical formula in which he determined a person's ideal mouth is 1.618 times as wide as their nose.
-Several outlets have commented on Pfeiffer's perceived ability to physically age slowly.
+According to several plastic surgeons, Pfeiffer possesses some of the most sought-after celebrity features among clients.
+In 2001, the plastic surgeon Stephen R. Marquardt declared her the most anatomically beautiful face in Hollywood.
+Nicknamed the "golden ratio", Pfeiffer's face, Marquardt claimed, adheres to a mathematical formula in which he determined a person's ideal mouth is 1.618 times as wide as their nose.
+Several outlets have commented on Pfeiffer's perceived ability to age slowly.